 Welsh loan cancellation

-If you took out a maintenance loan from Student Finance Wales under Plan 1 in academic years 2010/11, 2011/12, 2012/13 and 2013/14 or under Plan 2 on or after academic year 2012/13, the Welsh Government may provide you with a partial cancellation of up to £1,500.
+If you took out a maintenance loan from Student Finance Wales under Plan 1 in academic years 2010/11, 2011/12, 2012/13 and 2013/14 or under Plan 2 on or after academic year 2012/13, the Welsh Government might provide you with a partial cancellation of up to £1,500.

-If you started your course on or after 1 September 2006 and have a Plan 1 loan, any balance of your loan is usually written off after 25 years.
+If you started your course on or after the 1st of September 2006, any outstanding balance is usually written off after 25 years.

-If you have a Plan 2 loan, any outstanding balance is usually written off after 30 years.
+For Plan 2 loan’s, any outstanding balance is usually written off after 30 years.

-Budget now for your student loan repayments
+Budget now to manage your student loan repayments